widged/gb-elm-language/en/type/05-record.md

 origin3D = { x = 0, y = 0, z = 0 }
 ```

+The `{a |` part of the annotation indicates a base record, of type `a`, is extended.
+Then we list the fields it's extended with, and what their types are.
+In the simplest cast, `a` can be the empty record, i.e. there are no extra fields.

 Note that extensible types have no constructor function attached.

 ```elm